DefectiveStudios/UniMerge-Docs/README.md

 ```
 as the arguments.

 However, this means that unimerge will be used as the merge/diff tool for ALL file types.
-It seems that setting up SourceTree to specify a merge tool for specific filetypes is an [https://jira.atlassian.com/browse/SRCTREEWIN-487 open issue].
+It seems that setting up SourceTree to specify a merge tool for specific filetypes is an [open issue](https://jira.atlassian.com/browse/SRCTREEWIN-487).
 The suggestion about a shell script which processes the filetype and redirects commands to different merge tools is a valid one, but a project that I haven't taken on yet.
 ### Other VCS Integration
 Integrating this tool into other VCS solutions should be very straightforward.
 I'm not sure exactly how other systems specify mergetool overrides, but regardless you should be able to point them at a path which will open the bridge script.
 We could either create a specific bridge for each VCS, or merge them all into a single script which would auto-detect which software was calling it.
 Contact me if you want help setting up your VCS with the ObjectMerger.
 Or, if you’ve figured it out already, I'd greatly appreciate it if you shared your bridge script and some instructions so that other users of your VCS don’t have to re-invent the wheel.